 Plans for a great new Abbey Church began in 1840, during the priorship of Dom Bernard Murphy.

-It is one of England’s great neo-Gothic churches with the work of several distinguished architects including Thomas Garner, Ninian Comper and Giles Gilbert Scott contributing to its beauty and originality.
+It is one of England’s great neo-Gothic churches with the work of several distinguished architects including Thomas Garner, Sir Ninian Comper and Sir Giles Gilbert Scott contributing to its beauty and originality.

 What to look for when you visit:

-- The Giles Gilbert-Scott designed Nave, with its ‘unfinished’ West front: spot the arches
+- The Sir Giles Gilbert-Scott designed Nave, with its ‘unfinished’ West front: spot the arches

-- The Garner-designed woodwork of the quire, modelled on the stalls in Chester Cathedral
+- The Garner-designed woodwork of the choir, modelled on the stalls in Chester Cathedral

 - The decorated transepts, the oldest part of the Abbey Church, designed by Dunn and Hansom in 1882